Adolf Noreen

 1854-1925.

-Adolf Noreen was born in Östra Ämtervik in Värmland and wrote a thesis on the Frykdal dialect.
-The thesis deals with the dialect of his home town and was the first dialect description based on scientific principles.
+Adolf Noreen was born in Östra Ämtervik in Värmland and defended his thesis Fryksdalsmålets ljudlära in 1877.
+The thesis deals with the dialect from his homeland and was the first dialect description based on scientific principles.

-Noreen published language history manuals, for example about Fornisländska in Altisländische Grammar (1884) and about Ancient Swedish in Altschwedische Grammar (1904).
+Noreen published handbooks on language history, for example on Old Icelandic in Altisländische Grammatik (1884) and on Old Swedish in Altschwedische Grammatik (1904).

-Between 1887 and 1919, Adolf Noreen was professor of Nordic languages, was elected a member of The Royal Swedish Academy of Letters, History and Antiquities in 1902, as a member of The Royal Swedish Academy of Sciences in 1917 and became a member of the Swedish Academy in 1919.
+Between 1887-1919 Adolf Noreen was professor of Nordic languages, was elected member of the Academy of Sciences in 1902, member of the Academy of Sciences in 1917 and became member of the Swedish Academy in 1919.

-Together with Johan August Lundell he founded the school Upsala Enskilda Läroverk (now Lundellska) in 1892.
+Together with Johan August Lundell, he founded Upsala Enskilda Läroverk (now Lundellska Skolan) in 1892.

 Burial site: 0115-0823